bxparks/AceRoutine/README.md

 same logic using a `Coroutine`.
 The `Coroutine` version is far more readable and maintainable, with only about 220 additional bytes of flash on AVR, and 130 bytes on an ESP8266.
-In many situations, the increase in flash memory size may be worth ease of code maintenance.
+In many situations, the increase in flash memory size may be worth paying to get easier code maintenance.

 <a name="CPU"></a>
 ### CPU